intel/yask/README.md

-*Notice:* Version 2.9.0 just released.
+*Notices:*
+* Version 2.10.00 changed the location of temporary files created during the build process.
+This will not affect most users, although you may need to manually remove old `src/compiler/gen` and `src/kernel/gen` directories.
+* Version 2.09.00 changed the location of stencils in the internal DSL from `.hpp` to `.cpp` files.
 See the notes in https://github.com/intel/yask/releases/tag/v2.09.00 if you have any new or modified code in `src/stencils`.

 ## Overview
 YASK--Yet Another Stencil Kernel: A framework to rapidly create high-performance HPC stencil code including optimizations and features such as